oslocyclotronlab/ompy/README.md

 ### Troubleshooting
 #### Docker container
 If you don't succeed with the above, we also provide a [Docker](https://www.docker.com/get-started) container via dockerhub, see https://hub.docker.com/r/oslocyclotronlab/ompy.
-However, for everyday usage, we think it's easier to install the package *normally* on your machine
+However, for everyday usage, we think it's easier to install the package *normally* on your machine.
+The dockerfile is in the [.binder][.binder] folder.

 #### Python version
 If you had some failed attempts, you might try to uninstall `ompy` before retrying the stepts above: